MDSplus/mdsplus/CMakeDeveloperGuide.md

 ## Building

-Building MDSplus can either be done manually with `cmake`, or by using `build.py`.
+Building MDSplus can be done most easily using `build.py`, or manually using `cmake` directly.

 ### Building Manually